JohnEarnest/Octo/docs/FAQ.md

 - Don't use `if ... begin ... end` when `if ... then` will do- the former has to produce a `jump`, which costs 2 extra bytes.
 - Similarly, avoid the comparison pseudo-operationss (`<`,`>`,`<=`, and `>=`) if `!=` or `==` would work instead; the pseudo-ops each cost 4 extra bytes.
 - If a macro is used in many places, consider refactoring it into a subroutine instead.
+- Make `: main` the first declaration in your program.
+CHIP-8 execution starts at address `0x200`, so if your `main` label is later in the program Octo needs to insert a jump to that address, which costs 2 bytes.
 - Make your program more data-oriented.
 Can you replace a nest of conditional statements with a lookup table?
 - Try overlapping your data.
 Re-use the same memory for multiple arrays you never need at once.
 Done using the graphics for a title screen?
 Overwrite them with a scratch buffer.
 - Try overlapping your data with code.
 Do any of the instructions in your program happen to look like data or graphics your need elsewhere?
 Could you change your code to make some happy coincidences occur?